Leasehold Reform | Read time 10 Minutes.

 Your lease restricts how you use your property.
 This means that if you want to make changes to your property you have to apply for consent from your freeholder.
 This process is often expensive and requests are frequently declined.

 As the term that is left on your lease decreases, so does the value of your property.
 The shorter your term is, the harder your property is to sell, as the term will have to be renewed.

 RECOMMENDATIONS by the law commission regarding the leasehold reform

-The five reports that have been created by The Law Commission have asked for a full leasehold reform.
+The five reports that have been created by The Law Commission have asked for full leasehold reform.
 This includes: